tlswg/draft-ietf-tls-ticketrequest/draft-wood-tls-ticketrequest.md

 ~~~
 struct {
     opaque identifier<0..255>;
-    opaque request_context<0..2^16-1>;
+    opaque context<0..2^16-1>;
 } TicketRequest;
 ~~~

 - identifier: A unique value for this ticket request.
 Clients SHOULD fill this in with a monotonically increasing counter.

-- request_context: An opaque context to be used when generating the ticket request.
+- context: An opaque context to be used when generating the ticket request.
 Clients and servers may use this context to implement or exchange data to be included in the ticket computation.
 Clients SHOULD make this field empty if it is not needed.

-Upon receipt of a TicketRequest message, servers MAY reply with a TicketResponse message, ticket_response(TBD).
-Its structure is shown below.
+Upon receipt of a TicketRequest message, servers MAY reply with a NewSessionTicket message.
+This message MUST carry two extensions, ticket_identifer and ticket_context, defined below.

 ~~~
-struct {
+enum {
-    opaque identifier<0..255>;
-    opaque response_context<0..2^16-1>;
-    NewSessionTicket ticket;
+    ...
+    ticket_identifier(TBD),
+    ticket_context(TBD+1),
+    (65535)
-} TicketResponse;
+} ExtensionType;
 ~~~

-- identifier: A unique value for the response that MUST match the corresponding client TicketRequest.

-- response_context: An opaque context to be used when generating each ticket for the request.
-Servers MUST make this field empty if the corresponding TicketRequest request_context is empty.

-- ticket: A NewSessionTicket message, encoded as detailed in {{I-D.ietf-tls-tls13}}.
+The value of ticket_identifier MUST match that of the corresponding TicketRequest identifier field.
+The value of ticket_context MAY be used by servers to convey ticket context to clients.
+Its value MUST be empty if the corresponding TicketRequest context field is empty.

 When a server S receives a TicketRequest with new identifier N it SHOULD generate a new ticket and cache it locally for some period of time T. If S receives a TicketRequest with identifier N within time period T, S MUST reply with the same ticket previously generated.
 (This is to help deal with request retransmissions from the client.)
-If S receives a TicketRequest with identifier N outside time period T, S SHOULD reply with an empty TicketResponse, i.e., a TicketResponse with identifier N, appropriate response_context, and empty ticket field.
+If S receives a TicketRequest with identifier N outside time period T, S SHOULD reply with an empty NewSessionTicket, i.e., a NewSessionTicket with extension ticket_identifier carrying N, appropriate ticket_context extension, and empty ticket field.

 Servers SHOULD place a limit on the number of tickets they are willing to vend to clients.
 Servers MUST NOT send more than 255 tickets to clients, as this is the limit imposed by the request and